Contact: Michelle Manuel

 Location will double the clinic size and imaging capacity, feature state-of-the-art technology, offer routine mammograms and high-risk care, and introduce additional on-site specialists

-Located two floors above the current space, the Breast Care Center will double the size and capacity of women’s imaging and provide routine mammograms as well as complex, high-risk care.
+Located two floors above the current space, the Breast Care Center at Liberty Hospital will double the size and capacity of women’s imaging and provide routine mammograms as well as complex, high-risk care.
 The Breast Care Center will feature leading-edge technology such as the only artificial intelligence for breast ultrasound in Kansas City.

 The center’s team of experts will expand to include a second specialty-trained breast radiologist, a breast reconstruction specialist, and a genetic counselor.
 The addition of Colton McNichols, MD, who will open The Cosmetic and Plastic Surgery Center at Liberty Hospital in August, will allow for reconstruction care on site.
 The team is joined by fellowship-trained breast surgeon Elizabeth Butler, MD, of Saint Luke’s Cancer Institute at Liberty Hospital, who sees patients in the same building as the Breast Care Center.

 “This expansion is a step toward meeting the growing need for high-quality breast care in a caring environment,” said David Feess, hospital president and CEO.
 “We are bringing together specialty-trained experts and introducing state-of-the-art equipment that will allow for accurate diagnosis and earlier detection of breast cancer.”

 Breast radiologist and Medical Director of the Breast Care Center Amy Patel, MD, said, “Compared to other states, Missouri has a high rate of breast cancer deaths, and our team at Liberty Hospital wants to change that.”